Why Are Jeep Wrangler Dash Lights Going Crazy? How To Fix?

 Your Jeep is trying to tell you something; if your dashboard is flickering and flashing like a Christmas tree — it needs your help!
-Jeep Wrangler dash lights going crazy can happen due to a bad/dying battery, a faulty ignition switch, an improperly connected terminal, a loose connection, added accessories, corrosion, a short out, and many other issues.
+Jeep Wrangler dash lights can go crazy due to a bad/dying battery, corrosion on the terminals, a faulty ignition switch, an improperly connected terminal, a loose connection, added accessories, corrosion, a short out, malfunctioning alternator, and many other issues.
 Find out more about flickering dash lights.

 What Happens When Jeep Wrangler Dash Lights Go Crazy?